thegricean/qud_embedded/README.md

 1. If embedded implicatures are insensitive to QuD manipulations:
 	- % TRUE respones: literal < weak in all QuD contexts

-2. If there is an interaction between QuD and inference condition:
+2. If there is an interaction between QuD and inference condition, in terms of % TRUE responses:
 	- literal < weak in each-all QuD context
 	- literal = weak in any-any QuD context
 	- exploratory for any-all and all-any QuD context, but intermediate in comparison with each-all and any-any